Killgreck/IA-conversor-Sample-Music/README.md

 The backend handles the core logic of the application, including:

-*   **AI Model Integration:**  Interfaces with a Python-based AI model (likely `so-vits-svc`) for [e.g., voice conversion].
+*   **AI Model Integration:** Interfaces with a Python-based AI model (so-vits-svc) for voice conversion.
-*   **Audio Processing:**  Handles audio file uploads, processing, and manipulation using libraries like [ffmpeg, torchaudio].
+*   **Audio Processing:** Handles audio file uploads, processing, and manipulation using libraries like demucs, ffmpeg, and pydub.
-*   **Task Management:**  Manages the execution and status of AI processing tasks, potentially using queues or job systems.
+*   **Task Management:** Manages the execution and status of AI processing tasks.
-*   **Firebase Integration:**  Utilizes Firebase for [authentication, database, storage].
+*   **Firebase Integration:** Utilizes Firebase for authentication, database, and storage.
 *   **API Endpoints:** Provides API endpoints for the frontend to interact with the backend functionality.

 ### Frontend

 The frontend provides a user interface for interacting with the application's features:

 *   **User Authentication:** Allows users to create accounts and log in using Firebase authentication.
 *   **File Upload:** Enables users to upload audio files for processing.
 *   **Task Submission:** Allows users to submit processing tasks to the backend, selecting options and parameters as needed.
 *   **Task Monitoring:** Provides a way for users to monitor the progress and status of their submitted tasks.
 *   **Result Download:** Allows users to download the processed audio files once the tasks are completed.
-*   **User Interface:** Presents a clean and intuitive user interface, potentially using a component library like [e.g., Material UI, Chakra UI].
+*   **User Interface:** Presents a clean and intuitive user interface using Radix UI components.

 ## Running the Application in Visual Studio Code for Testing

 Follow these step-by-step instructions to run the application locally in Visual Studio Code for development and testing:

 1.  **Prerequisites:** Ensure you have the following software installed:
     *   **Node.js:** Download and install the latest LTS version from [https://nodejs.org/](https://nodejs.org/).
     *   **npm (or yarn):** npm usually comes bundled with Node.js.
 If not, or if you prefer yarn, install it separately.
     *   **Python:** You will need Python 3.7 or higher to run the AI model components.
 Install it from [https://www.python.org/](https://www.python.org/).
 Ensure that `python` and `pip` are added to your system's PATH environment variable.
     *   **Visual Studio Code:** Download and install it from [https://code.visualstudio.com/](https://code.visualstudio.com/).
     *   **Git:** Install Git from [https://git-scm.com/](https://git-scm.com/).
+    *   **FFmpeg:** Install FFmpeg from [https://ffmpeg.org/](https://ffmpeg.org/) for audio processing.
 2.  **Clone the Repository:** Open Visual Studio Code, and use the "Clone Repository" option (Ctrl+Shift+P or Cmd+Shift+P, then type "Git: Clone") to clone the project's Git repository to your local machine.
-3.  **Install Dependencies:**  Open the cloned project in VS Code.
-Open a new terminal (Ctrl+\` or Cmd+\`).
-Navigate to the project directory and run `npm install` to install the required Node.js packages.
-Then, you will need to install the Python dependencies for your AI model.
-This typically involves navigating to the directory containing the AI model code and using `pip install -r requirements.txt` (if a `requirements.txt` file exists) or installing the dependencies individually based on the model's documentation (most likely `torch`, `torchaudio`, and potentially others).
-4.  **Install Python Dependencies:** Before running the application, you need to install the required Python packages for the AI model.
-Open a new terminal in VS Code (or use the existing one) and navigate to the project directory.
-Then, run the following command to install the Python dependencies listed in the `requirements.txt` file:  `pip install -r requirements.txt`.
-This command uses `pip`, the Python package installer, to install all necessary libraries (including `torch`, `torchaudio`, and `demucs`).
-Ensure that you have Python and `pip` installed and that they are accessible from your terminal.
-5.  **Install Node.js Dependencies:** After installing the Python dependencies, you need to install the Node.js packages required by the Next.js application.
-In the same terminal (or a new one), navigate to the project directory (if you're not already there) and run `npm install`.
-This command uses `npm` (Node Package Manager) to install all the necessary JavaScript libraries for the frontend and backend of the Next.js application.
-It's essential to run this command *after* installing the Python dependencies.
+3.  **Install Dependencies:**
+    *   **Python Dependencies:** In the terminal, run `pip install -r requirements.txt` to install the required Python packages.
+    *   **Node.js Dependencies:** Run `npm install` to install the required Node.js packages.
+    *   **so-vits-svc:** Clone the so-vits-svc repository by running `git clone https://github.com/svc-develop-team/so-vits-svc` in a suitable location.
+Follow the installation instructions in the so-vits-svc repository to set it up.
-6.  **Configure Firebase:**  You will need to set up a Firebase project and configure the necessary credentials (e.g., `firebaseConfig` object) within your application, typically in a file like `firebase.ts` or similar.
+4.  **Configure Firebase:** You will need to set up a Firebase project and configure the necessary credentials (e.g., `firebaseConfig` object) within your application, typically in a file like `firebase.ts` or similar.
 Refer to the Firebase documentation for instructions on creating a project and obtaining the configuration details.
 5.  **Run the Development Server:** In the VS Code terminal, run `npm run dev`.
-This will start the Next.js development server, usually accessible at `http://localhost:3000` in your web browser.
+This will start the Next.js development server, usually accessible at `http://localhost:9002` in your web browser (as specified in package.json).
 The server will watch for file changes and automatically recompile the code as you make modifications.
 Keep this terminal open while you're testing.
-7.  **Test the Application:** Open your web browser and navigate to `http://localhost:3000`.
+6.  **Test the Application:** Open your web browser and navigate to `http://localhost:9002`.
 You should now be able to interact with the application and test its features.
-Since the AI components may run as separate processes, ensure they are also running or will be started by the Next.js server (check the `src/services/voice-conversion.ts` file and any related code that uses `child_process.spawn`).
-If the AI components have separate run commands, you may need to run them in separate terminals.
-You may see errors in the browser console if the python dependencies have not been resolved correctly.
-8.  **Debugging:**  VS Code offers excellent debugging capabilities.
+7.  **Debugging:** VS Code offers excellent debugging capabilities.
 You can set breakpoints in your JavaScript/TypeScript code, and also potentially debug the Python components if you configure a Python debugger in VS Code.
 Refer to the VS Code documentation for debugging instructions.

-To debug the Next.js application, you can use the "Run and Debug" view (Ctrl+Shift+D or Cmd+Shift+D) and select a configuration (if one exists, or create a new one for Node.js debugging).
+## Project Structure

+The project has been refactored to use Python scripts for AI-related tasks, with TypeScript code calling these scripts as needed:

+- `scripts/separate_vocals.py`: Python script for separating vocals from a song using demucs.
+- `scripts/train_model.py`: Python script for training a voice conversion model using so-vits-svc.
+- `scripts/convert_voice.py`: Python script for converting vocals using a trained model.
+- `scripts/merge_audio.py`: Python script for merging converted vocals with instrumental tracks.

+The TypeScript services in `src/services/` call these Python scripts using child_process.spawn.